IABTechLab/uid2docs/docs/getting-started/gs-normalization-encoding.md

 ## Phone Number Normalization

-If you send unhashed phone numbers to the UID2 Operator Service, the service normalizes the phone numbers and then hashes them.
-If you want to hash the phone numbers yourself before sending them, you must normalize them before you hash them.
+You can choose to send phone numbers to the UID2 Operator Service either hashed or unhashed.
+In either case, you must normalize the phone numbers before sending them.
+If you choose to hash, first normalize and then hash.
+If you choose to send unhashed phone numbers, first normalize and then send.

 > IMPORTANT: Normalization before hashing ensures that the generated UID2 value will always be the same, so that the data can be matched.
 If you do not normalize before hashing, this might result in a different UID2, reducing the effectiveness of targeted advertising.